Dhruvnet/Xray-Decision-API-Debugging/ARCHITECTURE.md

   (e.g., all `filter` failures)

 #### **Candidate Samples (optional)**
-Only persisted when useful.

-Motivation:
-- Some steps handle **thousands of candidates**
+Some steps may process thousands of candidates.
-- Full logging becomes expensive
+Full logging is expensive and unnecessary in most cases.

+Design choice:
+- sample where appropriate
+- store full data only when explicitly enabled
+This preserves explainability while avoiding storage explosion.
+The developer chooses the capture level.

 Design decision:
 > The **developer chooses** what to fully log vs sample.